yuri-italo/rock-paper-scissors/README.md

 ## Project Overview

-This project is a simple console-based implementation of the classic game Rock Paper Scissors.
-The game is designed as part of The Odin Project's Foundations Course to help learners practice and reinforce their understanding of JavaScript basics.
+This project is a modern implementation of the classic game Rock Paper Scissors with a simple graphical user interface (GUI).
+The game is designed to be played directly in the browser, featuring score tracking and a "Play Again" option after someone reaches a score of 5.

 ## Purpose

-The main objective of this project is to provide hands-on experience with JavaScript by building a functional game from scratch.
-It aims to solidify your understanding of fundamental programming concepts such as functions, loops, conditionals, and user input handling.
+The goal of this project is to provide hands-on experience with JavaScript, HTML, and DOM manipulation.
+By building this game, learners can solidify their understanding of essential programming concepts such as event handling, conditionals, and dynamically updating the DOM.

 ## Features

-- **Console-based Gameplay**: The game is played entirely in the browser's console.
+- **Graphical Gameplay**: The game is played via buttons for each choice (Rock, Paper, Scissors), and results are shown directly on the webpage.
 - **Randomized Computer Choices**: The computer randomly selects its move from the three options (rock, paper, or scissors).
-- **User Input**: The player inputs their choice via a prompt.
-- **Score Tracking**: The game keeps track of the scores for both the player and the computer over multiple rounds.
+- **Score Tracking**: The game keeps track of the scores for both the player and the computer.
-- **Round Results**: After each round, the game announces the winner and updates the scores accordingly.
+- **Dynamic Round Results**: After each round, the game announces the winner and updates the scores.
-- **Final Score Display**: After playing a specified number of rounds, the game displays the final scores.
+- **End Game and Play Again**: Once either the player or the computer reaches 5 points, the game displays the final result and offers a "Play Again" option.

 ## Technologies Used

-- **JavaScript**: The core logic of the game is implemented in JavaScript.
-- **HTML**: A basic HTML file is used to link the external JavaScript file and open the console for gameplay.
+- **JavaScript**: Handles game logic, event listeners, and DOM manipulation.
+- **HTML**: Provides the structure for the game interface.
+- **CSS (via Font Awesome)**: Icons for Rock, Paper, and Scissors choices.

+## Code Changes

+The latest version of the game moves from a console-based interface to a graphical user interface (GUI).
+Players can now interact with the game by clicking buttons corresponding to their choices.
+The game dynamically updates the scores and displays messages such as "You won!" or "You lose!" after each round.
+Additionally, a "Play Again" option appears once a player wins by reaching 5 points.

 ## Conclusion

-Working on this Rock Paper Scissors project has been a fantastic way to strengthen my JavaScript skills.
-It gave me practical experience with essential programming concepts and helped me improve my problem-solving abilities.
-I highly recommend trying out this project if you want to get hands-on with JavaScript and have some fun coding!
+This project has been an excellent opportunity to enhance my skills in JavaScript and DOM manipulation.
+Building the graphical version of Rock Paper Scissors was both challenging and rewarding, and it helped improve my problem-solving abilities.
+I encourage others to try this project to gain hands-on experience with JavaScript and front-end web development.